 Among other characteristics, the ECM is what allows cells to bind to one another when needed, communicate with each other (remember that “second nervous system” link from earlier?), and actually differentiate in to other tissues if required.
 The ECM also compromises a mixture of gels and fibrous tissues that fill the cell’s empty space, mechanically dissipating forces that are constantly bombarding the tissue.

 We’ve been talking about blood, but we need to get around to discussing lymph.
-Lymph is the fluid that circulates through a network of vessels known as the lymphatic system, and is made up of the interstitial fluid --- the fluid found outside of the cell that essentially bathes said cells in liquid.
+Lymph is the fluid that circulates through a network of vessels known as the lymphatic system, and is made up of the interstitial fluid — the fluid found outside of the cell that essentially bathes said cells in liquid.
 It is almost identical to blood plasma, which is the fluid part of blood.

-How does this all fit together to create a model of fascia different than our current model of fascia --- "tensegrity" --- the model that architect, Buckminster Fuller developed in 1961 (Fuller invented the GEODESIC SPHERE / DOME, which is the foundation for TENSEGRITY)?
+How does this all fit together to create a model of fascia different than our current model of fascia — “tensegrity” — the model that architect, Buckminster Fuller developed in 1961 (Fuller invented the GEODESIC SPHERE / DOME, which is the foundation for TENSEGRITY)?
 Follow along.

 WHAT DOES ALL THIS HAVE TO DO WITH THE OLD MODEL OF FASCIA TENSEGRITY AND A SUBSEQUENT NEW MODEL?

 Also, for the record, Dr. Ingber, who is mentioned above, is the Harvard professor (MD / Ph.D), who along with DR. LANGEVIN and others, have shown how fascia is involved in all disease process (HERE).
 Here is an example of how / why this is true.
 For the record, I have already shown you that CANCER THRIVES IN STIFF TISSUES and that “THICKENING” is a hallmark of fascial adhesions.

 With aging, the whole vascular tree suffers from thickening of the vessels with an increasing of stiffness (in particular with the thickening of the intimal and adventitious layer), even in absence of a manifest pathology like atherosclerosis.
 The venous system suffers a delay of its flow with aging, both in limbs and in the cerebral vascular system, with a high probability of developing different central and peripheral pathologies.

 Bordoni and his team went on to show how the same thing is likewise true in joints, muscles, and tendons.
 When the tension and compression in a joint are at the right ratio, there is balance.
 Imbalance in the musculoskeletal system (CHIROS CALL THIS SUBLUXATION) creates a whole host of downstream sequelae that leads to problems that in many cases, don’t seem even remotely related to the original problem.